 One exercise to try in the gym is the Romanian deadlift, he says.
 Throughout the majority of this exercise, your hamstrings work eccentrically, meaning they lengthen to lift the weight.
 As a result, your hamstrings stay under tension longer, which strengthens them.

-And don't forget to foam roll after you work out!
-Foam rolling your hamstrings (and legs in general) can help promote blood flow to these muscles, promoting relaxation and flexibility, Chan says.
+And don't forget to foam roll after you work out.
+Foam rolling your hamstrings (and legs in general) can help promote blood flow to these muscles, leading to relaxation and flexibility, Chan says.
 Try to devote 60 to 90 seconds of foam rolling for your hamstrings after you exercise.

 - Shoot your hips back and bend your knees slightly as you hinge forward, keeping a flat back.

-- Lower the weight(s) toward the ground, keeping it/them close to the body.
-You should feel a stretch down the back of your legs as you lower the weight.
+- Lower the weights toward the ground, keeping them close to your body.
+You should feel a stretch down the back of your legs as you lower the weights.